JGoutin/airfs/docs/getting_started.rst

 Supported Python versions: 2.7, 3.4, 3.5, 3.6, 3.7

-Python >= 3.6 is recommanded to provide fully featured local file support.
+Python >= 3.6 is recommended to provide fully featured local file support.

 Installation is performed using PIP: